Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 - If significant one-on-one care is needed, hiring and paying a private aide out of pocket may become necessary.

-- Seniors could get kicked out of the community for a variety of reasons with little advanced notice.
+- Seniors could be removed from the community for a variety of reasons, with little advance notice.

 - Seniors may not enjoy being in a group living environment

 Now that you know more about assisted living and in-home care, the choice between them is probably becoming clearer.
-The next item to consider is the cost of care.
+The following item to consider is the cost of care.

 3. Understand the Financial Situation